Madame-Aehm/CAB-Project-3-Spikes/spike14/resources/notes.md

 ## React Router Intro

 - **React Router** is React's answer to "pages".
 React is a single page application, which means that it's really only a single index.html file which we then use JavaScript to fill dynamically.
-React Router let's you set "routes" that will render specific page components when that route is visited.
+React Router lets you set "routes" that will render specific page components when that route is visited.

 - React router isn't included in the initial npx create-react-app package, so we'll start by installing it through the terminal:
 ```